News

 Papers can be submitted through OpenReview.

-We invite submission of original work, up to 8 pages in length (excluding references) in the ACM proceedings format (i.e., following the AAMAS formatting instructions).
-This includes work that has been accepted as a poster/extended abstract at AAMAS 2026.
-Papers are limited to 8 pages plus references.
+We invite submission of original work, up to 8 pages in length (excluding references) in the ACM proceedings format (i.e., following the AAMAS formatting instructions ).
+This includes work that has been accepted only as a poster or extended abstract at AAMAS 2026, but not as an oral presentation.
 Additionally, we welcome submission of preliminary results, i.e. work-in-progress, as well as visionary outlook papers that lay out directions for future research in a specific area, both up to 6 pages in length, although shorter papers are very much welcome, and will not be judged differently.
 Finally, we also accept recently published journal papers in the form of a 2 page abstract.

 Furthermore, for submissions that were rejected or accepted as extended abstracts at AAMAS, authors need to also append the received reviews and a pdfdiff.